gramener/gramex/gramex/apps/guide/config/README.md

     url:
       import: app1/gramex.yaml  # Imports app1/gramex.yaml into the url: section

+Any additional keywords get defined as variables.
+For example:

+    :::yaml
+    url:
+      import: app1/gramex.yaml
+      var1: value               # $var1 will be replaced with "value"
+      var2:                     # $var2 will be replaced with {"key": "value"}
+        key: value

 The `$YAMLURL` and `$YAMLPATH` [variables](#yaml-variables) work as expected.
 But you may change `$YAMLURL` to mount an import at a different URL.
 Consider this `dir/app.yaml`: